Brian Fitzpatrick (basketball): International career

 In 2016, Fitzpatrick played on Ireland's national team and their national 3x3 team.
 He participated in the 2016 FIBA Europe 3x3 Championships qualifier in Escaldes-Engordany, Andorra.
 He also represented Ireland at the 2016 FIBA European Championship for Small Countries in Ciorescu, Moldova, where he was his team's top scorer and the third-best scorer of the tournament.

+In November 2021, he was called up for round 1 for the FIBA Eurobasket 2025 Pre-Qualifiers against Cyprus and Austria.